- Huh? There are Rules?

 (c) Kicking the ball over the boundary line without it bouncing first or being touched by another player.

-(d) Deliberately forcing or taking the ball over the boundary line.
+(d) Deliberately forcing or taking the ball over the boundary line, or not making sufficient effort to keep the ball in play.

 (e) Running more than 15 meters without bouncing the ball or touching the ball on the ground.